otrenav/google-trends-data-with-r/README.md

 ## Considerations

-There's an unpublished treshold limit for API calls for Google Trends data.
+There's an unpublished threshold limit for API calls for Google Trends data.
 That's why a variety of functions are provided to try to deal with this.
 However the limit seems to be sticky for quite a bit of time.

+---

+> "The best ideas are common property."
+>
+> —Seneca